wpmcdonnell/not-a-tourist-client/README.md

 -	Node.js

 ### Unsolved Problems
-* I would like to add more styling
+* I want to add time stamps and up votes and down votes, as well as a search bar for post's inside each city
+* I would also like to create a AWS bucket to upload images for fashion, so user's know the fashion styles for going out in that particular city

 #### ERD